 The DCPC shows that 64.2% of the US population always hold cash and 89% hold cash to some extent.
 The first group only partially overlaps with the 30% who prefer cash as their primary Device, tool, procedure or system used to make a transaction or settle a debt..

 The research further segments the group of people who always hold cash and concludes that out of a total of 64.2% :

 At the other end of the spectrum, 10.1% of the population never hold cash.
 This group can be broken down into three segments:

-The 2012 DCPC was a joint project by the Federal Reserve Bank of Boston’s Consumer Payments Research Center (CPRC), the Federal Reserve’s Cash Product Office in San Francisco (CPO), and the Federal Reserve Bank of Richmond’s Payments Studies Group (PSG).
+The 2012 DCPC was a joint project by the Federal See Central bank. of Boston’s Consumer Payments Research Center (CPRC), the Federal Reserve’s Cash Product Office in San Francisco (CPO), and the Federal Reserve Bank of Richmond’s Payments Studies Group (PSG).
 It is used as a benchmark for the CPRC’s Survey of Consumer Payment Choice as well as a tool for strategic planning and economic analysis.